 I have gained a very unique and intimate knowledge within this environment.
 I decided to increase my relevance and contribution value to the “Cancer Cure Equation” by studying the science of immunology.

-- CSIR NET: (Council of Scientific and Industrial Research) – I have attended 2 years of online lectures and panel discussions – I am not sitting the exam, just increasing my relevance and contribution value to those who need my help most – “The Newly Diagnosed patient”
+- CSIR NET: (Council of Scientific and Industrial Research) – Over the past 2 years I have tasked myself in gaining a more accurate understanding of the body’s immune response.
+I have participated in CSIR prep lectures and panel discussions and other related groups to achieve this.
+My primary goal is to increase my relevance and contribution value to those who need my help most – “The Newly Diagnosed patient”

 - Primary focus: DNA – RNA – Proteins messaging and microsatellite instabilities, NGS Molecular Profiling, specifically Immune Check Point and Growth Factor Blockades.